External actuary services are contracted to estimate future liabilities, advise on contributions and excesses, and report on the Fund's performance.

 The FAA's main responsibility is to provide claims administration for risks on behalf of and in accordance with, the requests and directions of participants.
 This includes:

-- file management, processing of payments and reimbursement of wages, collecting recoveries from third parties, investigating liability, managing disputes and estimating the cost of claims;
+- file management, processing of payments and reimbursement of wages, collecting recoveries from third parties and estimating the cost of claims;

 - reviewing all claim and payment documentation to make sure that it is complete, accurate and appropriate.
 The FAA has the authority to refuse incomplete or incorrect claims for payment;